 In most states, private sector employers are not required to provide vacation, whether paid or unpaid, to employees.
 Therefore, employers have significant discretion in developing vacation and personal leave policies that best fit the needs of their workplace and employees.

 If promised, vacation must be granted.
 Nonetheless, it is important for employers to understand that, if their practices, policies, or statements rise to the level of creating a “promise” of vacation, then the employer may create a binding legal obligation to provide vacation—even when state law would not otherwise require it to do so.

 Payout of vacation at termination.
 This caution also applies to obligations to pay out accrued, but unused, vacation time at termination of employment.

 Even where state law does not specifically require employers to pay out accrued vacation upon termination, a consistent practice, written policy, or contract promising such payment may create an enforceable legal obligation to do so.

 In such circumstances, earned vacation will generally be treated as wages pursuant to state wage payment and collection laws.

-When an employee leaves the job, the question of payment for vacation time will depend on what the employer has promised.
-Virginia courts have ruled that vacation which is part of a contract must be compensated at termination.
+Virginia courts have ruled that vacation that is part of a contract must be compensated at termination.
 On the other hand, Virginia courts are conservative in their interpretation of what constitutes an implied contract.
 Still, if vacation is consistently provided or promised, there is certainly a possibility that an employee who leaves the payroll may be owed pay for accrued but unused time.